arielsanchezmora/vDocumentation/README.md

 # Changelog

-__v2.3.0__ Very meaty update, with a new cmdlet aimed at verifying the first wave of vSphere mitigations against Meltdown and Spectre developed by project lead Edgar Sanchez (twitter <a href="https://twitter.com/edmsanchez13/" target="_blank"> @edmsanchez13</a>.
-A much better overview of the new function can be found on his blog  <a href="https://virtualcornerstone.com/2018/01/08/validating-compliance-of-vmsa-2018-0002-and-bios-update/" target="_blank"> virtualcornerstone.com</a>)
+__v2.3.0__ Very meaty update, with a new cmdlet aimed at verifying the first wave of vSphere mitigations against Meltdown and Spectre (VMSA-2018-0002 and manufacturer-issued BIOS updates) developed by project lead Edgar Sanchez (twitter <a href="https://twitter.com/edmsanchez13/" target="_blank"> @edmsanchez13</a>).
+A much better overview of the new function can be found on his blog  <a href="https://virtualcornerstone.com/2018/01/08/validating-compliance-of-vmsa-2018-0002-and-bios-update/" target="_blank"> virtualcornerstone.com</a>.

  *Additions:*
  - Added **Get-ESXSpeculativeExecution** Cmdlet to check compliane for VMSA-2018-0002 Security Advisory and BIOS version.
 He is already working on additional checks for v2.3.1